Cooking, eating, entertaining, having a good time... it's why I collect recipes and share them. Plus I'm half Hungarian,that explains alot.

 Hungarian Asparagus - Delicious Sidedish

-This recipe can also be used for cauliflower (my grandmother loved to make that casserole!)
+This recipe can also be used for cauliflower (my grandmother loved to make the cauliflower version casserole!)

 Prep Time: Minimal